Table of Contents:

 Be still, and know that I am God…”

-Noise can shut out His voice and sometimes it is good to wait and look for Him:
+Noise can shut out God’s voice.
+It is good to wait and look for Him:

 The eyes of all wait for You [looking, watching, and expecting] and You give them their food in due season.”